Reviews You Can Rely On

 Saucony Excursion TR17None

 Waterproof membrane technology is always improving, allowing shoes to transfer heat and sweat away from your feet and out of the shoe.
 Even as the technology becomes more breathable, a membrane will invariably be less breathable than a shoe without this lining.
 The best mix of breathability and waterproof protection in our current lineup is the Spire GTX, which is designed with a Gore-Tex Surround liner that increases ventilation through the bottom of the shoe with open channels in the sole.
 Other breathable waterproof options include the VECTIV Fastpack and the On Running Cloudwander, whose designs feature performance mesh and waterproof membranes that maximize water resistance without sacrificing overall breathability, thereby making them better options for hikes during the heat of the summer at lower elevations.
+The Altra LP 9 Waterproof is another waterproof bootie construction to consider as it performs well in most conditions and offers similar breathability to the designs mentioned above.

 Credit: Trish Matheny

 If you live in a wet climate or like to plan trips into the mountains, a waterproof shoe is typically a necessity.
 Most of the models in our current test suite claim such protections, but we also included a few non-waterproof models for comparison.
-To determine the level of water resistance each offers, we performed various trail tests, including stream crossings and a controlled submersion test (5 minutes submerged in 3 inches of water) with each shoe.
+To determine the level of water resistance each offer, we performed various trail tests, including stream crossings and a controlled submersion test (5 minutes submerged in 3 inches of water) with each shoe.
 We were immediately impressed by the performance of modern waterproof technology, noting that each shoe advertised as waterproof could back up its claim in practice, holding strong against any outside moisture to keep our toes warm and dry.

 The Anacapa scored well in our water resistance tests and managed to remain breathable at the same time.